 - Some people have said they feel like their brain is shivering.

 If someone abruptly stops certain medications or lowers their dose too quickly, they could experience brain zaps.
 They can also occur if you forget to take medicines on your regular schedule.
 The medications and drugs most commonly linked to this side effect include:

-- Antidepressants include selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors.
+- Antidepressants, including selective serotonin reuptake inhibitors (SSRIs) and serotonin-norepinephrine reuptake inhibitors

-- MDMA, or ecstasy, is an illicit drug.
+- MDMA or (Ecstasy), an illicit party drug

-Researchers and doctors aren’t sure of the exact causes of brain zaps, but they do know they are one of many potential side effects someone can experience if they change their dosage or abruptly stop certain substances.
+Researchers and doctors aren’t sure of the exact causes of brain zaps, but they know they are one of many potential side effects someone can experience if they change their dosage or abruptly stop certain substances.
 One theory is that SSRIs increase the serotonin available in the brain.
 Low serotonin levels that stem from discontinuing SSRIs could be the root cause of brain zaps.
-If someone is experiencing the symptom as the result of stopping or lowering their use of antidepressants, it’s known as antidepressant withdrawal syndrome or AWS.

 - Sleep changes